EtonHouse Personal Data Protection Statement

-If a data breach occurs (e.g. personal data held by the school is lost, stolen, inadvertently disclosed to an external party, or accidentally published), this should be reported immediately to your seniors and the Principal so that EIS may review the circumstances and liaise as necessary with colleagues internally and the relevant external authorities.
+If a data breach occurs (e.g. personal data held by the school/centre/HQ is lost, stolen, inadvertently disclosed to an external party, or accidentally published), this should be reported immediately to your seniors and the school/centre Principal and/or the below EtonHouse Data Protection Officer so that EtonHouse may review the circumstances and liaise as necessary with colleagues internally and the relevant external authorities.

 Mr William Cheang

 (E): [email protected]